martinyuhaohuo/d100_d400_project/README.md

 # d100_d400_project
 # Project description

-This project aims to predict restaurant popularity based on business-level features from the Yelp dataset.
+This project aims to predict restaurant rating based on business-level features from the Yelp dataset.

 ## Installation